For today’s enterprise, maintaining an arsenal of effective network tools is all about access.

-The advantages of Federated Identity over standard SSO have made this method the preferred option for many medium to large companies.
+The advantages of Federated Identity over standard SSO have made this method the preferred option for many media to large companies.

 The problem that many companies skim over though, is that, at a fundamental level, FIM still leaves open the fundamental security problems of identity diversification created by SSO.

 Any Federated Identity system is based first and foremost on mutual trust.
 Each party using the federated identity credentials are essentially allowing all the other members to access information contained on, and track activities of the shared application.
 This risk is exponentiated when dealing with sensitive applications such as data management software and other programs that deal with personal data.
 Furthermore, FIM systems rely on the constant communication back and forth by individual users and a centralized identity provider (IDP) in order to authenticate and grant authorization.
 If for some reason the metadata used to authenticate a user to the IDP was compromised, through unintended leaks, or more classical hacking methods such as phishing attacks, a criminal would be granted the same access to the federated identity provides to all other partners.

 While many solutions exist to make FIM more efficient, pretty much all still leave open serious security risks.